 That still leaves us with the question; if wellbeing is so different for each of us how do we begin to shape our wellbeing programme.
 Here at Reward Gateway, we love Simon Sinek’s book “Start with Why,” and that’s a great place to start when debating how to begin structuring your wellbeing strategy.

-Why do you want to put your wellbeing programme in place?
+Why do you want to put your wellbeing program in place?

 What is its purpose?